-- Children in Care, also known as Looked After Children (LAC), and children who were previously Looked After but ceased to be so by reason of adoption, a residence order (now known as a child arrangement order) or special guardianship order; - 2.
+- 1. Children in Care, also known as Looked After Children (LAC), and children who were previously Looked After but ceased to be so by reason of adoption, a residence order (now known as a child arrangement order) or special guardianship order; - 2.
 Children who appear to have been in state care outside of England and ceases to be in state care as a result of being adopted. - 3.
-Children living in the catchment area with a sibling at the school at the time of admission; - 4.
+Children living in the catchment area with a sibling at the school (or partner infant/junior school) at the time of admission; - 4.
 Children living in the catchment area; - 5.
-Children living outside the catchment area who have a sibling at the school at the time of admission; - 6.
+Children living outside the catchment area who have a sibling at the school (or partner infant/junior school) at the time of admission; - 6.
 Children of members of staff, providing that they have been employed for a mimium of two years and/or are recruited to fill a vacant post for which there is a demonstrable skills shortage. - 7.
 Children who live outside the catchment area, but nearest the school as measured by a straight line.